amazon-archives/aws-request-signing-apache-interceptor/README.md

-# aws-request-singing-apache-interceptor
-Provides AWS Signing implementation of Apache Interface.
+AWS Request Signing Interceptor

+## License

+This library is licensed under the Apache 2.0 License.